-- 86. We have identified impacts under limb 1 of the PSED, as set out below.
-We have not identified any impacts for this protected characteristic under limbs 2 and 3. - 87.
-It should be noted however that data on gender reassignment, or more broadly, gender identity or trans status is not collected in major employment or labour market surveys.
-This limits our assessment of the impact of measures on transgender people in the workplace and from the closure of businesses.
+99. We have identified impacts under limb 1 of the PSED, as set out below.
+We have not identified any impacts for this protected characteristic under limbs 2 and 3.

-- 88. The Business Impact of COVID-19 Survey (BICS) published by ONS found that across all industries, the highest proportion of short term staff lay-offs to cope with the impact of COVID-19 on their workforce, were reported by the 'Arts, entertainment, and recreation' industry and the 'Administrative and Support Service Activities' industry (39% reported this in each industry).
-A2 A3 A comparison of data from the Labour Force Survey and the National LGBT Survey 2017 suggests that LGBT people are overrepresented in these particular industries, which could suggest that LGBT people are disproportionately impacted by these short term lay-offs. - 89.
-There is also some evidence to suggest that transgender people experience discrimination in the labour market, particularly at the interview stage44.
+- 100. It should be noted however that data on gender reassignment, or more broadly, gender identity or trans status is not collected in major employment or labour market surveys.
+This limits our assessment of the impact of measures on transgender people in the workplace and from the closure of businesses. - 101.
+The Business Impact of COVID-19 Survey (BICS) published by ONS found that across all industries, the highest proportion of short term staff lay-offs to cope with the impact of COVID-19 on their workforce, were reported by the 'Arts, entertainment, and recreation' industry and the 'Administrative and Support Service Activities' industry (39% reported this in each industry).^{44 45} A comparison of data from the Labour Force Survey and the National LGBT Survey 2017 suggests that LGBT people are overrepresented in these particular industries, which could suggest that LGBT people are disproportionately impacted by these short term lay-offs. - 102.
+There is also some evidence to suggest that transgender people experience discrimination in the labour market, particularly at the interview stage46.
 This may mean this group is disproportionately impacted by COVID-19 associated labour market disruption.

-- 90. We have identified impacts under limb 1 of the PSED, as set out below.
-We have not identified any impacts for this protected characteristic under limbs 2 and 3. - 91.
+- 103. We have identified impacts under limb 1 of the PSED, as set out below.
+We have not identified any impacts for this protected characteristic under limbs 2 and 3. - 104.
 We recognise the benefits that visiting particular businesses and premises may offer to pregnant women and new mothers, and the risks to physical and mental health that may arise from reduced access to care and support e.g. from any antenatal or other support groups.
-Mitigations are in place including encouraging these centres to offer support without social contact e.g. online. - 92.
-A study in Canada found evidence of elevated depression and anxiety among pregnant individuals during the pandemic.
-45 Pregnant women may also be concerned that maternity leave or returning from maternity leave could lead to higher risk of employment disruption associated with business closures.
-There is also a risk of increased pregnancy discrimination if businesses have to make difficult decisions about which staff to keep on; the Equaliy Advisory and Support Service has received a significant number of calls regarding workplace pregnancy and maternity discrimination since lockdown started 46.
-Mitigations include clear guidance on expectations of employers, and the continuation of discrimination and redundancy protections. - 93.
-Pregnant women and new mothers may suffer economically from business closures.
-Although the Government has now taken steps to prevent furloughing impacting on maternity pay and allowance calculations, some women will have started maternity leave before 25 April 2020 when these adjustments were made and so may be disadvantaged.
-We have amended Regulations to ensure entitlement to Statutory Maternity Pay (SMP) and
+Mitigations are in place including encouraging these centres to offer support without social contact e.g. online. - 105.
+A study in Canada found evidence of elevated depression and anxiety among pregnant individuals during the pandemic.47 Pregnant women may also be concerned that maternity leave or returning from maternity leave could lead to higher risk of employment disruption associated with business closures.
+There is also a risk of increased pregnancy discrimination if businesses have to make difficult decisions about which staff to keep on; the Equaliy Advisory and Support Service has received a significant number of calls regarding workplace pregnancy and maternity discrimination since lockdown started48.
+Mitigations include clear guidance on expectations of employers, and the continuation of discrimination and redundancy protections.

-42 ONS (2020) Business Impact of COVID-19 Survey, 9th April 2020
+44 ONS (2020) Business Impact of COVID-19 Survey, 9th April 2020

-43 BICS is a qualitative fortnightly survey by ONS covering business turnover, workforce, prices and trade.
+45 BICS is a qualitative fortnightly survey by ONS covering business turnover, workforce, prices and trade.
 They are not official statistics, but have been developed to deliver timely indicators to help understand the impact of COVID-19

-44 Totaljobs (2016) Totaljobs trans employee survey report 2016
+46 Totaljobs (2016) Totaljobs trans employee survey report 2016

-45 Label et at (2020), https://psyarxiv.com/gdhkt/
+47 Label et at (2020), https://psyarxiv.com/gdhkt/

-46 EASS internal records
+48 EASS internal records

-Maternity Allowance (MA) will be calculated based on full earnings rather than furlough pay, ensuring that individuals get what they would have received if they had not been furloughed.
+106. Pregnant women and new mothers may suffer economically from business closures.
+Although the Government has now taken steps to prevent furloughing impacting on maternity pay and allowance calculations, some women will have started maternity leave before 25 April 2020 when these adjustments were made and so may be disadvantaged.
+We have amended Regulations to ensure entitlement to Statutory Maternity Pay (SMP) and Maternity Allowance (MA) will be calculated based on full earnings rather than furlough pay, ensuring that individuals get what they would have received if they had not been furloughed.
 This will apply for those whose pay period for SMP/MA started on or after 25 April 2020.